 § 17.26 Enforcing Alimony Orders

 Generally, alimony orders are straightforward so that the enforcement should not be difficult; an order is in place and either payment was or was not made.
-Difficulty arises when an alimony payors income is more complicated than just W-2 earnings.
+Difficulty arises when an alimony payor’s income is more complicated than just W-2 earnings.
 An alimony order based upon the payor’s reasonable compensation (as a business owner) instead of his actual earnings requires the court to look at the reasonable compensation and not just the W-2 income in a motion for contempt.
 Marshall v.
 Marshall, 151 Conn.
 App.
 638 (2014).
 Similarly, to the extent that certain benefits were considered a component of alimony, these benefits must be included in determining the arrearage.
 Marshall, 151 Conn.
 App. at 645.

 Courts have the ability of entering orders to keep the purpose of the judgment intact.
 An alimony order which was tied to the recipient being permitted to remain in a residence was properly extended by the court when the obligor stopped paying and the recipient had no other means of securing housing for herself and two children.
 Wolyniec v.
 Wolyniec, 188 Conn.
 App.
 53 (2019).

+A litigant is not permitted to conflate the original terms of an alimony order with a subsequent modification or buy out of the alimony.
+Graham v.
+Graham, 222 Conn.
+App.
+560 (2023).
+In Graham, the alimony would terminate upon the remarriage of the payee.
+Prior to the termination of alimony and in response to the payee’s motion for contempt, the parties agreed to a lump sum as final settlement of all alimony owed by the obligor, which lump sum were to be paid in two installments.
+Prior to the second installment being due, the payee remarried.
+As justification for failing to pay the second installment, the payor claimed that under the original order, alimony terminated upon the remarriage of the payee.
+The court found that the original limitations for the payment of alimony terminated with the subsequent order for a lump sum payment and that the payor could not prevail.

+Courts are required to enforce the terms of the judgment or agreement as it is written, not as a party in hindsight would like it written.
+Thus, when the plain language of the parties’ separation agreement provided that the alimony payable was capped such that she could not receive alimony on his income in excess of $700,000 per year, the court could not rewrite the agreement to state that it was $700,000 in excess of his base salary.
+Simpson v.
+Simpson, 222 Conn.
+App.
+466 (2023).

 § 17.27 Calculating Arrearages